hossbeast/fab/libxapi/README.md

 ## Usage

-First, specify a table of error codes that your component can encounter.
+First, specify a set of error codes that your component can encounter in an errtab file.

     # APP.errtab
     1 FOO  the foo has failed